 La Boqueria market has an array of foods, from farm-fresh produce seafood, spices, and products from all over the world.
 It is also ideal to have a snack of tapas and enjoy the atmosphere.

 7- Camp Nou:

 via – ran

-Camp Nou stadium is one of Barcelona’s most famous attractions and considered one of the largest football stadiums in Europe.
-This stadium is home to magnificent European football champions F.C.
-Barcelona.
+Camp Nou stadium is one of the places to discover in Barcelona.
+It is considered one of the largest football stadiums in Europe.
+This stadium is home to magnificent European football champions FC Barcelona.
 With a capacity of 99,000 spectators, and has organized the matches of FC Barcelona since 1957.
 Besides, the stadium opened in 1957 under the name of Estadi del FC Barcelona.
 However, in 2001, it became popularly known as Camp Nou.

-Don’t forget to take a tour in this magnificent stadium to discover its different parts including the FC Barcelona Museum present the fascinating history of the club, and original major trophies, the club shop, the dressing rooms for visiting teams, the press room where coaches and officials hold press conferences.
-As well as restaurants, different television studios, a sports medicine centre, the association of former team players and the offices of several of the club’s departments.
+Do not forget to take a tour of this magnificent stadium to discover its different parts: including the FC Barcelona Museum present the fascinating history of the club.
+Also original main trophies, the club shop, the dressing rooms for visiting teams, the press room where coaches and officials hold press conferences, along with restaurants, different television studios, a sports medicine centre, the association of former team players, and the offices of several of the club’s departments.

 8- Barceloneta Beach:

 When most people think about a place where to enjoy the sun in Barcelona, Barceloneta is the first that comes to mind.
 Moreover, Barceloneta is one of the most famous beaches and places to discover in Barcelona.

 It is located nearby to the city center, stretching over 4.5 km of the coastline along the 1,100 meters of sandy beach runs a walkway famous with joggers and cyclists.
 Besides, the beach quickly fills up with locals and tourists, especially during the summer months when the beach bars open up.